abhirockzz/practical-redis/README.md

 Here is a quick outline of the book contents

+* **Hello Redis** - quick tour of Redis capabilities including its versatile data structures
-* [Redis: the basic data structures](news-sharing-app.md) - intro to core Redis data structures with a Java based news sharing app using the [Jedis](https://github.com/xetorthio/jedis) client
+* **Redis: the basic data structures** - intro to core Redis data structures with a Java based news sharing app using the [Jedis](https://github.com/xetorthio/jedis) client
-* [Extending Redis with Redis Modules](redis-modules.md) - learn about the basics of [Redis Modules](https://redis.io/modules) and make use of [ReBloom](https://github.com/RedisLabsModules/rebloom/) in a Golang based recommendation service
+* **Extending Redis with Redis Modules** - learn about the basics of [Redis Modules](https://redis.io/modules) and make use of [ReBloom](https://github.com/RedisLabsModules/rebloom/) in a Golang based recommendation service

 > ### Coming soon ...